-Before joining Quinn Emanuel, and after graduating in the top 2% of his class from NYU Law, Mr. Proctor clerked for the Hon.
+Before joining Quinn Emanuel, Mr. Proctor graduated in the top 2% of his class from New York University School of Law, and clerked for the Hon.
 Charles P. Sifton, Chief Judge of the Eastern District of New York.
+Mr. Proctor has been named one of the top Intellectual Property lawyers in California by Super Lawyers.

-Mr. Proctor's current and past clients include Mattel, Samsung, Snapchat, DreamWorks Animation, Knowledge Universe, DirecTV, Schwab, American Rena, Franchise Pictures, Shell Oil Company, and other companies and individuals.
+- Mr. Proctor's current and past clients include Samsung, Mattel, Expedia, the Physiotherapy Litigation Trust, Snapchat, Integrated Whale Media Investors, American Rena, DreamWorks Animation, Knowledge Universe, ConAgra, DirecTV, Schwab, Franchise Pictures, Shell Oil Company, and other companies and individuals.

-Defeated purported class action seeking to invalidate Mattel's employee inventions agreements on unfair competition and other legal theories, and obtained ruling upholding the enforceability of such agreements, on motion to dismiss.
+Defeated purported UCL class action seeking to invalidate employee inventions agreements on motion to dismiss.

 Obtained defense judgment on the pleadings, before discovery, in fraud and unfair competition action brought by franchisee against Shell Oil Company relating to the terms of the parties' franchise agreement.